YaLTeR/hl-capture/README.md

 - TAS compatibility out of the box, including engine restarts.

 ## Requirements
-- 32-bit FFMpeg libraries (you can download pre-built static 32-bit FFMpeg libraries with the main codecs [here](https://mega.nz/#!1JRAyD7Z!w0cWQIznCRGQz8ovXO4hKKDBFvgU4BbYrDVosOEoZHU)).
+- 32-bit FFMpeg libraries.
+FFMpeg **3.4** is known to work; FFMpeg 4 will not work.
+You can download pre-built working static 32-bit FFMpeg libraries with the main codecs [here](https://mega.nz/#!1JRAyD7Z!w0cWQIznCRGQz8ovXO4hKKDBFvgU4BbYrDVosOEoZHU).
 - 32-bit OpenCL (look for something like ocl-icd).

 ## Usage